 The bundle of cables and small diameter tubes called the “umbilical” carry electrical and hydraulic power to operate the subsea controls.
 As the name suggests, this is the lifeline to the subsea facilities and connects them to the onshore terminal.
 To protect the gas pipeline, the umbilical also transports an anti-corrosion chemical and methanol (a type of antifreeze) to the wellheads to mix with the gas and prevent hydrates (ice-like crystals) from forming in the pipeline.

 Internal corrosion is controlled by the continuous injection of corrosion inhibitor via the umbilical.
-Corrosion is monitored in real time by a subsea corrosion monitoring spool.
-An internal inspection tool, referred to as a ‘smart pig’, will be pushed through the pipeline at intervals to gather data on the internal condition of the pipeline and monitor the integrity of the pipeline throughout.
+External Corrosion is controlled with coatings as the primary protection and secondary is provided by Cathodic Protection.
+Cathodic Protection and coating condition is monitored by means of Annual Inspection from an ROV Support Vessel.
+An internal inspection tool, referred to as a ‘smart pig’, is pushed through the pipeline at periodic intervals to gather data on the internal and external condition of the pipeline and monitor the integrity of the pipeline.

 As a safety measure, the pipeline was originally designed to withstand 345 bar in the highly unlikely event of pressure increasing above the normal operating pressure.